getsentry/sentry-electron/test/README.md

 ### Recipe Steps

-- If `condition` is defined, it's evaluated and the recipe is skipped if it returns `false`
+1. If `condition` is defined, it's evaluated and the recipe is skipped if it returns `false`
-- All files apart from `recipe.yaml`/`event*.json`/`session*.json` are copied to a temporary directory
+2. All files apart from `recipe.yaml`/`event*.json`/`session*.json` are copied to a temporary directory
-  - Occurrences of `__DSN__` found in any file are replaced with the the mock server localhost DSN
+3. Occurrences of `__DSN__` found in any file are replaced with the the mock server localhost DSN
-  - If `@sentry/electron` is found in the dependencies in `package.json`, the version is replaced with a path to the npm packed SDK in the project root `file:../../../sentry-electron-{version}.tgz`
+4. If `@sentry/electron` is found in the dependencies in `package.json`, the version is replaced with a path to the npm packed SDK in the project root `file:../../../sentry-electron-{version}.tgz`
-- If `command` is defined, it's run in the root of the recipe and we ensure a zero exit code
+5. If `command` is defined, it's run via `spawnSync(command, { shell: true})` in the root of the recipe and a non-zero exit code results in test failure
-- Application is started with a specific Electron version
+6. Application is started with a specific Electron version
-- If `runTwice == true`, the app will be started again when it closes
+7. If `runTwice == true`, the app will be started again when it closes
-- Wait for the expected number of events to be sent to the mock server
+8. Wait for the expected number of events to be sent to the mock server
-- Compare received events and ensure they match events found in `event*.json`/`session*.json` files
+9. Compare received events and ensure they match events found in `event*.json`/`session*.json` files
    - Server events are normalized by replacing timestamps, versions and IDs so they can be compared
    - `event*.json`/`session*.json` may contain a `condition` key so event matching can vary by platform or Electron version
-- If `expectedError` is defined, ensure string is found in log output
+10. If `expectedError` is defined, ensure string is found in log output